Sharing is caring!

 The mission of the Wichita Symphony is to enrich, educate, and entertain diverse audiences of all ages in our region through performances of orchestral music, thereby enhancing the vibrancy and vitality of Wichita.

 The Wichita Symphony Orchestra was founded in 1944 and is one of the oldest and most active arts organizations in Kansas.
-Throughout its 79 years of existence, the orchestra’s mission has been to provide the state with the highest quality musical presentations for as many different audiences as possible.
+Throughout its 79 years of existence, the orchestra’s mission has been to provide the state with the highest-quality musical performances for as many audiences as possible.

 Over the years, the Orchestra has gone through artistic growth to become a highly respected and acclaimed ensemble.
 The Orchestra’s annual activities include a Masterworks series, Pops concerts, Special Events, Family Concerts, and free, citywide community performances.
 The Orchestra’s educational activities include Young People’s Concerts, a four-tiered Youth Orchestras & Ensembles Program, and ongoing audience education.